Parchment Paper, Wax Paper or Aluminum Foil? The Ultimate Food WrappingGuide

 When to Use Aluminum Foil

 Foil is best used for anything grilled.
 "I love to make chicken wings or shrimp scampi foil packets using our non-stick foil, and ribs or even grilled pizza using our heavy-duty foil," says Brown.
 Aluminum foil is safe to put in the oven, making it great for lining baking sheets.
-But it's not recommended to use foil to line the bottom of the oven to catch spills and drips.
+But it's not recommended to use foil to line the bottom of the oven to catch spills and drips because it can melt in high heat and damage the oven.

 The best foil uses include: